 Are your salon’s Christmas retail sales a rip-roaring success?

-Or a costly flop?
+Or a bit of a flop?

 Successful retail sales start with strong visual merchandising.